joedaws/solitaire/README.md

 - `D` Diamond

 ## Ranks
-The numberic ranks are just the number except 10.
+The numeric ranks are just the number except 10.
 - `X` 10
 - `A` Ace
 - `J` Jack